edleafvirtual/Project-4-How_to_Market_New_Cards/README.md

 ## General Information

-#### Main Objective:
- Our stakeholder is a Credit Card Company that wants to market new credit cards.
+Our stakeholder is a Financial Company that wants to market new credit cards.
 They have asked us to segment their potential customers to determine how and what kind of cards they should market to each group.
 - The credit cards they want to market are:
   - Platinum.
 It's considered a High End product offering benefits like:
     - Rewards on spending: The introductory offer can take the travel further: Earn 100,000 Membership Rewards® Points after spending $6,000 on purchases on the Card in the first 6 months of Card Membership.